 After all those late nights and long days you’re bound to feel pretty wiped.
 With the prospect of work looming make sure you give your energy levels a kick start by eating the right kinds of post-festival foods.
 Snack on bananas, which are naturally high in sugars and eat regular, small meals to keep up your metabolic rate.
 You should also try to eat foods high in B vitamins and vitamin C, such as tomatoes, spinach, sunflower seeds and wholegrain bread.
 These foods will help fire you up and power you through to the following weekend when you can sleep in.

 As part of your post-festival detox give your skin a rejuvenating pampering session.
 Smoking and drinking puts oxidative stress on the skin, making it look dull.
 Combat this by exfoliating.
-Nivea’s Daily Essentials Gentle Exfoliating Scrub (£4.07) is great for getting your glow back.
-It contains vitamin E, which is especially good for helping to renew skin cells and improve your complexion.
+Exfoliating scrubs are great for getting your glow back.
+They usually contain vitamin E, which is especially good for helping to renew skin cells and improve your complexion.

 Foods for immunity